Acoustics Based Intent Recognition Using Discovered Phonetic Units for Low Resource Languages: Related Works

 \section{Related Works}

+Spoken Language Understanding (SLU) systems aim to process spoken utterances for various downstream tasks.
+Current research in high resourced languages is moving towards building end-to-end SLU systems \cite{lugosch2019speech} \cite{radfar2020end} to eliminate propagating errors through the SLU pipeline.
+A typical SLU pipeline is made up of two blocks - a speech to text module followed by a natural language understanding (NLU) module.
+Building speech to text modules require large amounts of labelled speech data, which is scarce for low resourced languages. \cite{karunanayake2019transfer} \cite{karunanayake2019sinhala} have previously used outputs of an English ASR system and English phonemes for intent classification in Sinhala and Tamil.

 To the best of our knowledge, this paper is the first attempt in literature to use the phonetic units for intent classification.
-An important component of the system is the first block that generates phonetic units, thus creating phonemic transcription of the audio.
 There have been numerous attempts\cite{badino_autoencoder, hmm-vae_bhiksha} to discover such acoustic units in an unsupervised fashion.
 In \cite{subword_diarization}, authors presented an approach to modify the speaker diarization system to detect speaker-dependent acoustic units. \cite{unsupervised_AMtraining_ArenJansen} proposed a GMM-based approach to discover speaker-independent subword units.
 However, their system requires a separate Spoken Term Detector.
 Our work is closest to \cite{hillis2019unsupervised} where authors discover symbolic units in an unsupervised fashion for speech to speech translation.
 Contrary to this work, we employ the symbolic units generated by Allosaurus \cite{li2020universal} which is trained in a supervised fashion.